SeldonIO/seldon-core/doc/source/workflow/overview.md

 ## E2E Serving with Model Servers

-With `Seldon Core` you can take and put it directly into the production using our flexible `Model Servers`.
+With `Seldon Core` you can take your model and put it directly into the production using our flexible `Model Servers`.

 ![](../images/e2e-model-serving.svg)